telefonicaid/fiware-cosmos/cosmos-tidoop-api/README.md

 [Top](#top)

 ###<a name="section6.2"></a>Database
 Information regarding launched jobs can be found in a MySQL table named `tidoop_job` within a database named `cosmos` in the MySQL deployment you did when installing cosmos-tidoop-api.
-Such a table contains the jod ID, the job type, the stating and ending timestamp the progress in terms of map and reduce percentage.
+Such a table contains the jod ID, the job type, the starting and ending timestamp the progress in terms of map and reduce percentage.

     $ mysql -u cb -p
     Enter password: